base-org/contract-deployments/README.md

 ## Using the generic template

 This template can be used to do contract calls, upgrades or one-off deployments.

+* Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base-org/contracts)  you intend to use in the `.env` file
+* `make deps`
-Specifically for contract ownership transfers, there is an example file `TransferOwner.s.sol`, which can be used to setup the ownership transfer task.
+* Put scripts in the `scripts` directory (see examples that are part of the template, for example there is a file `TransferOwner.s.sol`, which can be used to setup the ownership transfer task).
+If running a task that requires a multisig to sign, you can leverage the `MultisigBuilder` for standard multisigs or the `NestedMultisigBuilder` scripts in the [base contracts repo](https://github.com/base-org/contracts/tree/main/script/universal) for multisigs that contain other multisigs as signers.
+* Call scripts from the Makefile (see examples in the template Makefile that's copied over).

 ### Directory structure